Aurelio logo

 We should see an incorrect date above.

 That's it for this deep dive into multi-agent systems with OpenAI's Agents SDK.
-We've covered a broad range of SDK multi-agent features and how we can use them to build orchestrator-subagent workflows and handoff workflows, both of which have their own pros and cons.
+We've covered a broad range of multi-agent features in the SDK and how we can use them to build orchestrator-subagent workflows, or handoff workflows.
+Both having their own pros and cons.